 Highland Community Residential Services (HCRS) exists to foster personal growth, independent living and a high quality of life for persons with a developmental disability and/or who are dealing with a mental health challenge.
 Our goal is to provide lifetime opportunities for individuals to live independently to the fullest extent of their ability within their community.
 HCRS will be guided and held accountable to these values in the decisions and actions of staff, volunteers and the Board: integrity and honesty; equality and inclusion;

 respect and acceptance; and, quality, person-centered, relationship-based service delivery.

 1977 - HCRS opened its first residential support program.

-1978 - HCRS opens second residential support program.
+1978 - HCRS opened a second residential support program.

 1985 - HCRS opened a Supervised Apartment program.